onuryus/crime_data/README.md

 You can find two different files in this project.
 The first is a jupyternotebook file to run on your local computer, and the second is the app.py code that is designed to publish the dashboard that I published on my portfolio site on pythonanywhere.com.  - https://onurdata.pythonanywhere.com/ -

 ✨⭐ app.py file and jupyter notebook file are in the codes file.
 In the assets file you can find the giff and pictures I used while making readme.md file ⭐✨
+The html of the folium maps in the second tab were created with the python codes in the folium_map.app file.